 If you have received this document from any affiliate or branch referred to below, please note the following:

-Bahamas: EFG Bank & Trust (Bahamas) Ltd. is licensed by the Securities Commission of The Bahamas pursuant to the Securities Industry Act, 2011 and Securities Industry Regulations, 2012 and is authorized to conduct securities business in and from The Bahamas including dealing in securities, arranging deals in securities, managing securities and advising on securities.
+Bahamas: EFG Bank & Trust (Bahamas) Ltd. is licensed by the Securities Commission of The Bahamas pursuant to the Securities Industry Act, 2011 and Securities Industry Regulations, 2012 and is authorised to conduct securities business in and from The Bahamas including dealing in securities, arranging deals in securities, managing securities and advising on securities.
 EFG Bank & Trust (Bahamas) Ltd. is also licensed by the Central Bank of The Bahamas pursuant to the Banks and Trust Companies Regulation Act, 2000 as a Bank and Trust company.

 Bermuda: EFG Wealth Management (Bermuda) Ltd. is an exempted company incorporated in Bermuda with limited liability.
 Registered address: Thistle House, 2nd Floor, 4 Burnaby Street, Hamilton HM 11, Bermuda.